Topographic maps of the sea floor. Detailed depth contours provide the size, shape and distribution of underwater features. The map

 Shelf and Slope.

-NCEI provides bathymetric information for some areas where maps have been compiled, but are not
+Bathymetric maps that have been compiled, but are not

 published.
-NOAA will provide blackline copies of compilation manuscripts for bathymetric maps that were
+NOAA provides blackline copies of compilation manuscripts for bathymetric maps that were

 left in the production process but are sufficiently developed to include accurate bathymetric data.